-Pioneer Works, Center for Art and Innovation and The Clocktower Gallery present Dale Henry: The Artist Who Left New York, an exhibition of painting, sculptural works and writing by Dale Henry.
-Curated by Alanna Heiss, Dustin Yellin, and artist Richard Nonas, with associate curator Beatrice Johnson.
+Pioneer Works and the Clocktower Gallery co-present The Artist Who Left New York, an exhibition of painting, sculptural works, and writing by Dale Henry.

 First presented in fall 2013 at the historic Clocktower Gallery, the exhibition marks the Clocktower’s exit from its historic Lower Manhattan building, where the institution was founded in 1972.
 This second incarnation celebrates the Clocktower’s arrival at Pioneer Works as an institutional resident.
 Presented in the Red Hook space’s vast brick and timber galleries, the show includes works installed at the Clocktower as well as new pieces not seen since the 1970’s, and in several cases, never shown.